sedall/books_info/README.md

 # books_info
-a wordpress plugin for create books info
+a wordpress plugin for books info